mattbator/ts2019/buckets/buckets.rst

 .. note::

-  Buckets does not currently support HTTPS connections. <Will GA?>
+  Buckets does not currently support HTTPS connections, but this will be supported at GA.

 Close the **s3.amazonaws.com** default profile, and click on **Open Connection**.